 What are Facebook Lead Ads?

 Facebook Lead Ads is a different format from what we usually see.
 The ad doesn’t send you to the advertisers’ website, nor does it invite you to call or message or like the page.
-So what the hell are Lead Ads you may ask?
+So what actually are Lead Ads you may ask?

 Well, Lead Ads is a bit similar to the Twitter Lead Card in the sense that you invite your target to give you more information without leaving the platform.
 On Facebook when you click on the CTA of a Lead Ad you’ll find a popup asking you to provide information.
 To truly reduce friction, Facebook came up with a clever trick to pre-fill user info based on their profiles.